RikerW/LumaHack/win/curses/Readme.txt

 GAMEPLAY
 ========

-Gameplay should be similar to the tty interface for NetHack; the differences are primarily visual.
+Gameplay should be similar to the tty interface for LumaHack; the differences are primarily visual.
 This windowport supports dymanic resizing of the terminal window, so you can play with it to see how it looks best to you during a game.
 Also, the align_status and